 Orange went on to co-star in two Broadway plays--Knockout, to understudy and perform in role opposite Oscar nominee actor Danny Aiello, the other play Torch Song Trilogy, alongside Harvey Fierstein which was a huge hit with over a two year run after garnering the Tony Award for "Best Play" of the year.

 Over a 30-year career, David has acted in 300 television commercials, numerous film credits including a dozen TV episodic guest starring roles, Movies of the Week and several feature films-- among them Star Trek VI--the Undiscovered Country.
 His humorous cameo appearance as "Sleepy Klingon" Wolten has developed a Trekkie/Sci Fi fan following.

 Also a journalist, David has over 25 published magazine articles to his credit, mostly pertaining to wine and show business celebrity profiles.
 He also has written several other screenplays and has been hired as a story consultant and writer.

-You can contact David on this site's Blog message page
+You can contact David on his email or at this site's Blog message page